Rightpoint/RZBluetooth/README.md

 # RZBluetooth
-RZBluetooth is a Core Bluetooth helper with 3 primary goals:

- - Simplify the delegate callbacks and encourage best practices
- - Provide a pattern for Profile level APIs, with support for public profiles
- - Simplify and encourage testing - including unit tests, automated integration tests, and manual tests.
+The goal of RZBluetooth is to make Core Bluetooth easy to use and test.
+It provides a block based API with state management, automatic discovery, and support for public protocols.
+RZMockBluetooth contains a set of Core Bluetooth mock objects that enables over the air and in-app device simulation by connecting the CBCentralManager and CBPeripheralManager API's.'

 # Quick Start
 To emphasize how easy RZBluetooth is, the following block of code will print out the heart rate of the first heart rate monitor that comes nearby, every time a new reading is available.
+Also note that this code can be ran in unit tests.

 ```objc
 self.centralManager = [[RZBCentralManager alloc] init];